 Our management will have considerable discretion over the use of proceeds from this offering.
-We currently intend to use the net proceeds from this offering for continued research and development and pre-commercialization planning of CTx-1301, continued research and development and pre-commercialization planning of CTx-1302, proof of concept study for CTx-2103 and for working capital, capital expenditures and general corporate purposes, including investing further in research and development efforts.
-However, our management will have broad discretion in the application of the net proceeds from this offering and could spend the proceeds in ways that do not necessarily improve our operating results or enhance the value of our common stock, or that you otherwise do not agree with.
+We currently intend to use the net proceeds from this offering for continued research and development and pre-commercialization planning of CTx-1301, continued research and development of CTx-1302, proof of concept study for CTx-2103, and for working capital, capital expenditures, and general corporate purposes, including investing further in research and development efforts.
+However, our management will have broad discretion in the application of the net proceeds from this offering and could spend the proceeds in ways that do not necessarily improve our operating results or enhance the value of our common stock or Warrants, or that you otherwise do not agree with.
 You will be relying on the judgment of our management concerning these uses and you will not have the opportunity, as part of your investment decision, to assess whether the proceeds are being used appropriately.
-The failure of our management to apply these funds effectively could, among other things, result in unfavorable returns and uncertainty about our prospects, each of which could cause the price of our common stock to decline.
+The failure of our management to apply these funds effectively could, among other things, result in unfavorable returns and uncertainty about our prospects, each of which could cause the price of our common stock and Warrants to decline.

-If you purchase shares of common stock sold in this offering, you will incur immediate and substantial dilution.
+If you purchase shares Units sold in this offering, you will incur immediate and substantial dilution.

-If you purchase shares of our common stock in this offering, you will experience substantial and immediate dilution in the pro forma net tangible book value per share after giving effect to this offering of \$ per share as of , based on an assumed initial public offering price of \$ per share, which is the midpoint of the estimated offering price range set forth on the cover of this prospectus, because the price that you pay will be substantially greater than the pro forma net tangible book value per share of the common stock that you acquire.
+If you purchase Units in this offering, you will experience substantial and immediate dilution in the as adjusted net tangible book value per share after giving effect to this offering of \$3.98 per share as of September 30, 2021, because the price that you pay will be substantially greater than the as adjusted net tangible book value per share of the common stock that you acquire.
 This dilution is due in large part to the fact that our earlier investors paid substantially less than the initial public offering price when they purchased shares of our capital stock.
 You will experience additional dilution upon exercise of the outstanding stock options and other equity awards that may be granted under our equity incentive plans, and when we otherwise issue additional shares of our common stock.
 For more information, see "Dilution."

-We have never paid dividends on our capital stock, and we do not anticipate paying any cash dividends in the foreseeable future.
+Except with respect to the Stock Dividend, we have never paid dividends on our capital stock, and we do not anticipate paying any cash dividends in the foreseeable future.

+Except with respect to the Stock Dividend, we have never paid dividends on our capital stock, and we do not anticipate paying any cash dividends in the foreseeable future.
+Our board of directors approved the Stock Dividend for the purpose of establishing the correct number of our shares outstanding based upon our valuation prior to the offering as determined by us and the underwriters.
 We currently intend to retain any future earnings to finance the operation and expansion of our business, and we do not expect to declare or pay any dividends in the foreseeable future.
-Consequently, stockholders must rely on sales of their common stock after price appreciation, which may never occur, as the only way to realize any future gains on their investment.
+Consequently, stockholders must rely on sales of their common stock and Warrants after price appreciation, which may never occur, as the only way to realize any future gains on their investment.